sdake/operator/README.md

 # Istio Operator

-The Istio operator CLI is now suitable for developers to evaluate and experiment with.
+groan The Istio operator CLI is now suitable for developers to evaluate and experiment with.
 You can [contribute](CONTRIBUTING.md) by picking an [unassigned open issue](https://github.com/istio/istio/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fenvironments%2Foperator+no%3Aassignee), creating a [bug or feature request](BUGS-AND-FEATURE-REQUESTS.md),